 The Accessibility for Ontarians with Disabilities Act (AODA) was established to develop implement and enforce accessibility standards respecting goods, services, facilities, accommodation, employment, buildings, structures and premises.
 Passed in 2005 and as of January 1, 2012, the AODA legally requires all organizations, both public and private, that provides goods or services either directly to the public or to other organizations in Ontario and that have one or more employees to provide accessible customer service to persons of all ability levels.

-The Toronto Blue Jays and Rogers Centre are committed to a more accessible Ontario and have provided all of their staff with the necessary training to accomplish this objective and service the needs of all of their guests during every event held at the stadium.
-If you require a copy of the Toronto Blue Jays and Rogers Centre Accessible Guest Experience Policy, please phone 416-341-1000 and ask to speak with a Guest Experience representative.
+The Toronto Blue Jays and Rogers Centre are committed to an accessible Ontario and strive to accomplish this by ensuring dignity, independence, integration and equal opportunity be provided to people with disabilities in a timely manner.
+If you require a copy of the Toronto Blue Jays and Rogers Centre Accessible Guest Experience Policy or the multi-year accessibility plan, please phone 416-341-1000 and ask to speak with a Guest Experience representative.

 Rogers Centre and the Toronto Blue Jays are pleased to offer an Accessible Support entrance to guests who may require assistance entering the stadium or getting to their seats.
 Gate 7 has been designated as our Accessible Support Entrance.
 Guests with specific needs should request an Ambassador's assistance or contact the Guest Experience Department at email@example.com at least 48 hours prior to arriving for a game to discuss their individual requirements.

 A limited number of parking spaces are available by reservation only for guests with mobility issues.
 For further information and to make reservations, contact Rogers Centre Parking at 416-341-3004.
 Please have your disability permit number handy for bookings.
 Bookings begin three weeks prior to the event day.